NoKV Architecture Overview

 KvCheckTxnStatus | percolator.CheckTxnStatus | pb.CheckTxnStatusResponse |

-nokv serve is the CLI entry point—open the DB, construct raftstore.Server, register peers, start local Raft peers, and display a manifest summary (Regions, key ranges, peers). scripts/run_local_cluster.sh builds the CLI, writes a minimal region manifest, launches multiple nokv serve processes on localhost, and handles cleanup on Ctrl+C.
+nokv serve is the CLI entry point—open the DB, construct server.Node, register peers, start local Raft peers, and display a local peer catalog summary (Regions, key ranges, peers). scripts/dev/cluster.sh builds the CLI, seeds local peer catalogs, and launches the 333 separated layout (3 meta-root peers + 1 coordinator + all configured stores) on localhost, handling cleanup on Ctrl+C.

 The RPC request/response shape is intentionally close to TinyKV/TiKV so the MVCC and region semantics remain familiar, but the service name exposed on the wire is pb.NoKV.